FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

 **HydrateMug must be waterproof since users may flush it.
-Besides, I hope the electronic part of HydrateMug to be small and cheap.**
+Besides, I hope the electronic part of HydrateMug to be small and cheap, so that everyone can afford HydrateMug.**

 ## Part F. Record